TheNextLvl-net/tweaks/README.md

 A must-have command collection for your minecraft server

-## Todo
+## Features _(Configurable)_

-- /blast-furnace
+- You heal animals by feeding them
-- /brewing-stand
+- Unless an animal is at full health they can't breed
-- /furnace
+- Cooldown for milking cows/mushroom-cows (with bowls)
-- /smoker
+- Cooldown for Sheep wool growth

 ## Environmental commands